sejalsharma231/FlickPick/README.txt

 ## CS348Project

-## How to create the sample database
+## How to create tables and populate the sample database

-Use the mysql CLI commands to create a new database CREATE database Project
+Step 1: Download the SampleDump.sql file from github

+Step 2: Log into mysql using your username and password on the command line: mysql -u <username> -p

+Step 3: Once logged in, run the following commands to load the database:

+ CREATE database Project;
+ USE Project;
+ source <PATH_NAME/SampleDump.sql>;

+ ## How to create tables and populate the production database

+Step 1: Download the ProductionDatabase.sql file from github

+Step 2: Log into mysql using your username and password on the command line: mysql -u <username> -p

+Step 3: Once logged in, run the following commands to load the database:

+ CREATE database Project;
- USE Project
+ USE Project;
- source ./create_tables.sql;
+ source <PATH_NAME/ProductionDatabase.sql>;

-## How to generate test query output using CLI
+## How to generate test query output using CLI for Sample dataset

- tee ./test-sample.out
+ tee ./test-sample.out;
  source ./test-sample.sql;

+ ## How to generate test query output using CLI for Production dataset

 ## How to run database-driven application

- Navigate to movies.js and user.js in the Backend/roots folder of the application.
+ Navigate to movies.js and user.js in the Application/Backend/roots folder of the application.
  Update the following code in both the files to reflect your connection parameters.

  var connection = mysql.createConnection({